Bootable QEMU image menagerie with rootless debootstrap

 ssh -o "ProxyCommand=socat - UNIX-CONNECT:/tmp/qemu_amd64.sock" root@vm

-Or with OpenBSD netcat:
+# Or for OpenBSD netcat:

 ssh -o "ProxyCommand=nc -U /tmp/qemu_amd64.sock" root@vm